Alabama State Hornets face the Grambling Tigers on 4-game losing streak - WTOP News

 Montgomery, Alabama; Saturday, 5 p.m.
 EST

-BOTTOM LINE: Alabama State will try to stop its four-game skid when the Hornets take on Grambling.
+BOTTOM LINE: Alabama State comes into the matchup against Grambling after losing four straight games.

 The Hornets are 6-5 in home games.
-Alabama State ranks ninth in the SWAC with 10.6 assists per game led by CJ Hines averaging 2.5.
+Alabama State leads the SWAC in rebounding, averaging 39.5 boards.
+Ubong Okon paces the Hornets with 6.3 rebounds.

-The Tigers are 14-3 against SWAC opponents.
-Grambling has a 5-6 record against teams above .500.
+The Tigers are 14-3 against conference opponents.
+Grambling leads the SWAC with 32.5 points per game in the paint led by Antwan Barnett averaging 8.0.

-Alabama State averages 68.6 points per game, 1.1 fewer points than the 69.7 Grambling gives up.
-Grambling averages 4.9 made 3-pointers per game this season, 2.6 fewer made shots on average than the 7.5 per game Alabama State allows.
+Alabama State’s average of 6.8 made 3-pointers per game this season is just 0.4 more made shots on average than the 6.4 per game Grambling allows.
+Grambling has shot at a 44.1% clip from the field this season, 2.7 percentage points higher than the 41.4% shooting opponents of Alabama State have averaged.

-Jonathan Aku is averaging 4.3 points and 5.3 rebounds for the Tigers.
-Tra’Michael Moton is averaging 1.5 made 3-pointers over the last 10 games.
+Kintavious Dozier is scoring 13.3 points per game with 2.8 rebounds and 0.9 assists for the Tigers.
+Tra’Michael Moton is averaging 14 points and 2.5 steals over the last 10 games.

 LAST 10 GAMES: Hornets: 2-8, averaging 65.4 points, 40.2 rebounds, 9.3 assists, 7.8 steals and 4.0 blocks per game while shooting 33.9% from the field.
 Their opponents have averaged 69.1 points per game.